 In 2010 there were an estimated 2 billion Internet users worldwide.
 With a global population of close to 7 billion that means close to 30% of the global population has access to the Internet.
 While that is an impressive number, the number of worldwide mobile subscriptions during the same year hit 5.1 billion, representing fully 74.5% of the worlds population with access to a mobile service.
 According to research from Strategy Analytics almost 1 billion of the mobile phones sold in 2010 had camera functionally and over 4 billion camera phones have shipped since 2000.
 That’s billions of Little Brothers and Sisters with digital eyes and digital voices, watching and reporting what Big Brother is doing in real time.
 Imagine the massive amounts of data that is being pushed from all of these devices?
 And, while these devices have made capturing events easy.
 It is the growth of social media that is giving these billions a global platform for distribution.

 On June 20th, 2009 a young woman was traveling to a protest rally in Iran when she was fatally shot in the chest.
 The video of her death was posted on the Internet and went viral making Neda Soltan an instant symbol of the protest movement.
 Twitter became a source for following the events with the #neda hashtag, which became one of the “trending topics” by the end of the day.
 While the Iranian protests have not been successful, yet, Facebook has been credited with helping to overturn the Mubarak regime in Egypt.
 Even today in Libya, reporters are scouring Twitter and live video feeds streamed on from Libya to truly understand what is happening.
 As these events unfold, instantaneous demand for content grows.
 Egypt saw demand grow from 800 Mbps to 2700 Mbps on January 27th, before the government shut down the network.
-That was one day, Chartbeat and Al Jazeera produced a visual for page views over the 18 days of protests in Egypt, excerpt below (click on image for link to full data set):
+That was one day, Chartbeat and Al Jazeera produced a visual for page views over the 18 days of protests in Egypt, excerpt below:

 Amazingly, global networks were able to scale to accommodate the spikes in demand for information allowing the news and images to flow.